vmware/terraform-provider-vcfa/website/docs/r/org_local_user.html.markdown

 page_title: "VMware Cloud Foundation Automation: vcfa_org_local_user"
 sidebar_current: "docs-vcfa-resource-org-local-user"
 description: |-
-  Provides a resource to manage local users in VMware Cloud Foundation Automation Organizations.
+  Provides a resource to manage local Users from an Organization in VMware Cloud Foundation Automation.
 ---

 # vcfa\_org\_local\_user

-Provides a resource to manage local users in VMware Cloud Foundation Automation Organizations.
+Provides a resource to manage Local Users from an [Organization][vcfa_org] in VMware Cloud Foundation Automation.

+_Used by: **Provider**_

 ## Example Usage